The Paul O'Grady Show: Channel 4 (2006–2009)

 The fifth series on Channel 4 began on 17 March 2008.
 The new series ran throughout the spring until 16 June, at which point Richard & Judy returned for its last series.
 The studio set was given a slight revamp with added studio lights on the floor and walls.

 On 15 April 2008, Melanie Sykes hosted the show, although it was not announced that she would be hosting.
 Sykes informed the audience that O'Grady was ill with the flu, and as such was unable to present.
 Sykes hosted that week's shows before O'Grady returned on 21 April.
 However, O'Grady had not fully recovered, and Sykes had to be called in to do the following show on Tuesday.
 It was announced that Lorraine Kelly would host Wednesday's show, Brian Conley would host Thursday's show, and Shane Richie would host Friday's show.
 O'Grady finally returned on 28 April.

 The show returned on 22 September 2008 for a new series which ended on 19 December.
 Brand new titles were introduced as well as a slight revamp to the set.
 Series 7 of the Channel 4 show began on Channel 4 on 23 February 2009 and concluded its run on 22 May.
 Series 8 of the Channel 4 show began on 21 September 2009.
 The series concluded on 18 December and was the last to air on Channel 4.
 During this series, it was announced that the popular pet, Buster, had retired, and on 23 November it was announced that Buster had died aged fourteen on 19 November 2009.
 A spokesman for the comedian confirmed the news by telling The Daily Mirror that O'Grady was "absolutely gutted".

 On 18 December 2009, O'Grady presented his final show with an array of special guests; including Beverley Callard and William Roache, Honor Blackman, Natalie Cassidy, JLS, Scott Maslen, Joe McFadden, Linda Thorson, Melanie Sykes, Catherine Tate (appearing as Joannie "Nan" Taylor), Kate Thornton and The Teletubbies.
 Plus, other celebrities including Kim Cattrall, Whoopi Goldberg, Jonas Brothers, Alan Menken and Enrique Iglesias.

 O'Grady's own daughter, her partner and his grandchildren made a special good luck VT to say goodbye to O'Grady.
-All of O'Grady's best bits were also shown, as was the viewers' favourite ever clip of the show.
+The strongest moments involving O'Grady's segments were included as well, as was the viewers' favourite ever clip of the show.